-It’s that time of the year when you may want to consider starting a garden, and you should!
+It’s that time of the year when you may want to consider starting an organic garden, and you should!
 It’s true that gardening with small children in tow can have its challenges.
 But gardening also provides virtually limitless learning opportunities for children and adults alike, so here are five easy tips for planning a garden with your kiddos:

 1. Start Small & Keep It Simple